 - give students a choice of questions or statements from which they then choose, including a group question or statement for whole-class research - give detailed feedback or guidance to individual students about how to improve their work to meet the requirements of the assessment criteria.
-The guidance provided should only enable students to take the initiative in making amendments, rather than detailing what amendments should be made - rehearse or provisionally assess the student's presentation and give feedback so that the student may then improve it - provide access to, or rehearse, questions that will be used in the assessment of the student's independent research.
+The guidance provided should enable students only to take the initiative in making amendments, rather than detailing what amendments should be made - rehearse or provisionally assess the student's presentation and give feedback so that the student may then improve it - provide access to, or rehearse, questions that will be used in the assessment of the student's independent research.

-If the above is not adhered to, the awarding organisation will investigate this as a potential case of malpractice.
+If the above controls are not adhered to, we will investigate this as a potential case of malpractice.
 If malpractice is found to have taken place, a penalty will be applied dependent on the circumstances and severity of the malpractice.

-For full information regarding malpractice, please see the section entitled Malpractice on page 42 of the specification and the JCQ document Suspected Malpractice in Examinations and Assessments 2015-16.
+For full details on malpractice, please see the section entitled Malpractice on page 47 and the JCQ document Suspected Malpractice in Examinations and Assessments 2016-17.